Jordan Lloyd: Personal life

 Lloyd stated after winning season 11 of Big Brother that the first thing she would do with her half-million dollar win was to put a down-payment on a house for herself and her family.
 She subsequently bought and moved into a 3-bedroom townhouse in Waxhaw, North Carolina with her mother and brother.
 As planned, she went back to work at the salon and attended school.

 Following their appearance together on Big Brother, Lloyd confirmed in October 2009 that she had begun dating fellow contestant Jeff Schroeder.
 In May 2012, Lloyd and Schroeder moved together to Los Angeles.
 A web show entitled "Jeff and Jordan do America", which documented their trip to Los Angeles, aired on CBS Interactive in July 2012.
 Lloyd became engaged to Schroeder in September 2014, after he proposed to her in the backyard of the Big Brother house while they were visiting the season 16 houseguests.
 Their intended wedding date was October 1, 2016.
 On April 6, 2016, the couple announced that they had quietly married in March 2016 and are expecting their first child.

 During the summer of 2010, Lloyd hosted a segment on RealPlayer SuperPass called "Home Life with Jordan" discussing Big Brother 12, along with fellow Big Brother alumna, Chelsia Hart.

+Digital Media

+Lloyd and Jeff Schroeder launched Jeff & Jordan TV as a joint YouTube Channel documenting their family life and producing reality- television commentary and other digital programming.
+Since 2023, they have co-hosted TogetherMess, a weekly podcast about marriage, parenting, popular culture and reality television.
+In 2026, they began hosting the Big Brother reaction program Couch Jury with Jeff & Jordan on the channel.